Ontology Object Properties are Data Model Associative Entities – not Relationships

 The correct mapping requires a Configurable Ontology to Data Model Transformation.
 The complexities of inverse object properties and closing axioms are beyond the traditional ontology file parsing approach.

-• CODT extracts ontology metadata from the development tool, like Topbraid Composer or Protégé, or from an RDF Store using SPARQL.
+• Using SPARQL, CODT extracts ontology metadata from a development tool like Topbraid Composer Protégé or an RDF Store.

 • CODT has 150 Metadata Sets for Ontology, generic E/R, and the particular Data Modeling tool.
 The transformation operates on whole sets rather than parsing hundreds of FIBO files.
 The holistic approach is mandatory for complex OWL constructs.